gichigi/0xHunter/ROADMAP.md

 - Uses `isAddress()` from `@ethersproject/address` for checksum validation
 - Client-side validation prevents unnecessary API calls
 - Server-side validation provides safety net for direct API access
-- All error messages use brand voice: "The Hunter needs more to track...", "The path is too long...", etc.
+- All error messages use brand voice: "0xHunter needs more to track...", "The path is too long...", etc.

 ---